jrlmx/sourdough/README.md

 ## Planned Features

 - [x] Support multiple "starters" (read: starter-kits)
+- [ ] Support pulling "starters" from a git repo as well as the embedded filesystem (?)
 - [x] Handle multiple private repos and auth.json credentials
 - [x] Support commandline args for selecting a specific "starter"
 - [x] Allow viewing a starter's config and file tree via commandline args
 - [x] Support arbitrary commands for things like /vendor script execution during install
-- [ ] Expose hooks in config.json to allow commands to be executed at specific stages in the the installation process
+- [x] Expose hooks in config.json to allow commands to be executed at specific stages in the the installation process
+- [ ] Add a "source" field to the config.json to optionally pull a starter-template from a git repo instead of using the installer (in progress)
+- [ ] Allow the injection of code snippets into a specifically targeted file, closure, or array
 - [ ] Build a TUI for inspecting installed starters, their config, and embeded file systems accessible via commandline flag

-- [ ] Allow the injection of code snippets into a specifically targeted file, closure, or array
+### Stretch Goals:
-- [ ] Make user commands "optional:" by showing a prompt before execution & parse multiple prefix-options like "optional:interact:command"
+- [ ] Make commands "optional:" by showing a prompt before execution & parse multiple prefix-options like "optional:interact:command"

-- [ ] ~~Add a Svelte-Inertia starter~~ (cancelled - for now)
+- [ ] ~~Add a Svelte-Inertia starter~~ (on hold)

 ## FAQ